LinkClinton/LinkClinton/readme.md

-# I want mo fish.
+# I want to "mo" fish.